hossein1376/grape/README.md

 ### `*grape.Router`

-Enable routing via methods named after HTTP verbs, with route grouping and scope-specific middlewares.
-Create a new instance by running `grape.NewRouter()`.
+Enable routing via HTTP named methods, with route grouping and scope-specific middlewares.
+Create a new instance by calling `grape.NewRouter()`.
 All routes are registered on server's startup and the rest is handled by the standard library, causing zero runtime overhead.

 ### `slogger` package

-TODO
+Acting as an abstraction over `log/slog` package, it creates a new logger with the provided functional options, and optionally set it as the default logger.
+It exposes wrapper functions around `slog.LogAttrs` for efficient and safe logging.

 ### `errs` package

-TODO
+Used for effortlessly conveying error details, messages and relevant status code among different layers and functions.
+Paired with `grape.RespondFromErr`, responses are automatically derived and written.

 ### `validator` package

-Presenting wide range of functions for data validation.
-Start a new instance with `validator.New()`, then `Check` each part of your data with as many `Case`s it's necessary.
+Presenting wide range of functions for data validation, start a new instance with `validator.New()` and then `Check` each part of your data with as many `Case`s it's necessary.

 ## Why?

-Go standard library is awesome.
+Go's standard library is awesome.
 It's fast, easy to use, and has a great API.
 With the addition of log/slog in go 1.21 and improved HTTP router in go 1.22, in most cases there are not many reasons to look any further.
-Instead of breaking compatibility with net/http, Grape aims to add commonly used functions within the arm's reach.
+Instead of breaking compatibility with the `net/http`, Grape aims to add commonly used functions within the arm's reach of developer.